 Being 'Fair and Inclusive' are one of our core values at Staffordshire University and therefore we strike to ensure this is delivered within all our services for all our staff, students and communities.
-At present we are only able to report on male and female gender pay gap deatils and we aim to address non-binary data capture as a part of our Data Integrity project.

 WHAT IS THE GENDER PAY GAP?

 The gender pay gap shows the difference in the average pay between men and women in the organisation.
 A gender pay gap above zero will show that on average, men earn more, whilst a pay gap below zero shows that women, on average, earn more.